 There are several national parks within a few hours of El Paso.
-White Sands National Monument,Guadalupe Mountains National Park and Carlsbad Caverns National Park are all potential day trips from El Paso.
-Find other national parks to visit along your route by visiting www.nps.gov and using the search tool in the top right corner.
+White Sands National Monument,Guadalupe Mountains National Park, Fort Davis National Historic Site, and Carlsbad Caverns National Park are all potential day trips from El Paso.

 State and Local Parks

 The City of El Paso manages a wide range of land from neighborhood parks and recreation centers to the beautiful Municipal Rose Garden and the Rio Bosque Wetlands haven for birds.
 Visit the City of El Paso Parks and Recreation for more information.

 At over 24,000 acres, Franklin Mountains State Park ranks as the largest urban wilderness in the continental United States.

 From the top of Ranger Peak in the Franklin Mountains, look over El Paso, across Ciudad Juarez and into New Mexico.

 This park has it all, rock climbing, plants, wildlife, and ancient petroglyphs.
 It is located about 35 miles east of El Paso, but it is well worth the visit.

 Go to the campus of the University of Texas at El Paso to visit this museum.
 Learn about the natural and cultural history of the Chihuahuan Desert and get to know the plants that grow around the area.

 This striking adobe building was home to the multicultural, pioneering Magoffin family for about 100 years.
 With many of their authentic artifacts, the home gives a glimpse of life when El Paso was a small frontier town.

 Discover El Paso like never before with the nation's first interactive Digie wall.